understructure/shawarma/ucp/README.md

 OPTIONS:
-   --debug, -D                  Enable debug mode --jsonlog                    Produce json formatted output for easier parsing --interactive, -i            Run in interactive mode and prompt for configuration values --admin-username value       The UCP administrator username [$UCP_ADMIN_USER] --admin-password value       The UCP administrator password [$UCP_ADMIN_PASSWORD] --san value                  Add subject alternative names to certificates (e.g. --san www1.acme.com --san www2.acme.com) [$UCP_HOSTNAMES]
+* --debug, -D                  Enable debug mode
+* --jsonlog                    Produce json formatted output for easier parsing
+* --interactive, -i            Run in interactive mode and prompt for configuration values
+* --admin-username value       The UCP administrator username [$UCP_ADMIN_USER]
+* --admin-password value       The UCP administrator password [$UCP_ADMIN_PASSWORD]
+* --san value                  Add subject alternative names to certificates (e.g. --san www1.acme.com --san www2.acme.com) [$UCP_HOSTNAMES]
-   --host-address value         The network address to advertise to other nodes.
+* --host-address value         The network address to advertise to other nodes.
 Format: IP address or network interface name [$UCP_HOST_ADDRESS]
-   --data-path-addr value       Address or interface to use for data path traffic.
+* --data-path-addr value       Address or interface to use for data path traffic.
 Format: IP address or network interface name [$UCP_DATA_PATH_ADDR]
-   --controller-port value      Port for the web UI and API (default: 443) --swarm-grpc-port value      Port for communication between nodes (default: 2377) --dns value                  Set custom DNS servers for the UCP containers [$DNS] --dns-opt value              Set DNS options for the UCP containers [$DNS_OPT] --dns-search value           Set custom DNS search domains for the UCP containers [$DNS_SEARCH] --unlock-key value           The unlock key for this swarm-mode cluster, if one exists. [$UNLOCK_KEY] --existing-config            Use an existing UCP config during this installation.
+* --controller-port value      Port for the web UI and API (default: 443)
+* --swarm-grpc-port value      Port for communication between nodes (default: 2377)
+* --dns value                  Set custom DNS servers for the UCP containers [$DNS]
+* --dns-opt value              Set DNS options for the UCP containers [$DNS_OPT]
+* --dns-search value           Set custom DNS search domains for the UCP containers [$DNS_SEARCH]
+* --unlock-key value           The unlock key for this swarm-mode cluster, if one exists. [$UNLOCK_KEY]
+* --existing-config            Use an existing UCP config during this installation.
 The install will fail if a config is not found
-   --pull value                 Pull UCP images: 'always', when 'missing', or 'never' (default: "missing") --registry-username value    Username to use when pulling images [$REGISTRY_USERNAME] --registry-password value    Password to use when pulling images [$REGISTRY_PASSWORD] --kv-timeout value           Timeout in milliseconds for the key-value store (default: 5000) [$KV_TIMEOUT] --kv-snapshot-count value    Number of changes between key-value store snapshots (default: 20000) [$KV_SNAPSHOT_COUNT] --disable-tracking           Disable anonymous tracking and analytics --disable-usage              Disable anonymous usage reporting --external-server-cert       Customize the certificates used by the UCP web server --preserve-certs             Don't generate certificates if they already exist
+* --pull value                 Pull UCP images: 'always', when 'missing', or 'never' (default: "missing")
+* --registry-username value    Username to use when pulling images [$REGISTRY_USERNAME]
+* --registry-password value    Password to use when pulling images [$REGISTRY_PASSWORD]
+* --kv-timeout value           Timeout in milliseconds for the key-value store (default: 5000) [$KV_TIMEOUT]
+* --kv-snapshot-count value    Number of changes between key-value store snapshots (default: 20000) [$KV_SNAPSHOT_COUNT]
+* --disable-tracking           Disable anonymous tracking and analytics
+* --disable-usage              Disable anonymous usage reporting
+* --external-server-cert       Customize the certificates used by the UCP web server
+* --preserve-certs             Don't generate certificates if they already exi*

-   --external-service-lb value  Set the IP address of the load balancer that published services are expected to be reachable on
+* --external-service-lb value  Set the IP address of the load balancer that published services are expected to be reachable on
-   --enable-profiling           Enable performance profiling --license value              Add a license: e.g. --license "$(cat license.lic)" [$UCP_LICENSE] --force-insecure-tcp         Force install to continue even with unauthenticated Docker Engine ports.
+* --enable-profiling           Enable performance profiling
+* --license value              Add a license: e.g. --license "$(cat license.lic)" [$UCP_LICENSE]
+* --force-insecure-tcp         Force install to continue even with unauthenticated Docker Engine ports.

 *Backwards Compatibility*

-   --swarm-port value           Port for the Docker Swarm manager.
-Used for backwards compatibility (default: 2376) --swarm-experimental         Enable Docker Swarm experimental features.
-Used for backwards compatibility --binpack                    Set the Docker Swarm scheduler to binpack mode.
-Used for backwards compatibility --random                     Set the Docker Swarm scheduler to random mode.
+* --swarm-port value           Port for the Docker Swarm manager.
+Used for backwards compatibility (default: 2376)
+* --swarm-experimental         Enable Docker Swarm experimental features.
+Used for backwards compatibility
+* --binpack                    Set the Docker Swarm scheduler to binpack mode.
+Used for backwards compatibility
+* --random                     Set the Docker Swarm scheduler to random mode.
 Used for backwards compatibility